 Social work offers a great variety of job opportunities and job settings.
 Social workers work in mental health agencies, child welfare agencies, schools, hospitals, research settings, community agencies, federal, local and state government, advocacy groups, nursing homes, employee assistance programs, colleges and universities, private practice, outpatient clinics, HMOs, group homes, and many other settings.

-Bachelor level social workers are prepared for generalist practice.
+Bachelor-level social workers are prepared for generalist practice.
 They might:

-- Counsel rape victims, crime victims
+- Counsel rape victims and other crime victims

 - Work with foster families and foster children